Why the Phantom of the Opera Did Not Deserve Pity

 On top of being emotionally abusive, the Phantom was physically abusive.

 A man should never, ever put his hands on a woman in an aggressive way.
 Not unless she is Kathy Bates and is beating him to death with a typewriter.

-The Phantom may have only shoved Christine to the floor (that sounds bad enough on its own), but his violent anger and aggression could have killed her.
+The Phantom may have only shoved Christine to the floor (that sounds bad enough on its own), but his violent anger and aggression could have killed her, let alone physically harmed her.
 And all because she took off his mask and had the gall to want to actually see the face of the man she just had sex with?

 Yes, I believe Christine and the Phantom were having sex.
 It is very much implied.
 And in the sequel, she even has the Phantom's child.